samunaai/tuunv2/README.md

 ## 4. Katib

-- `kubectl get ConfigMap -n argo workflow-controller-configmap -o yaml | grep containerRuntimeExecutor`
--
+Katib supports experiment scheduling with several types of kubernetes custom resources, inluding Argo Workflows.
+The official docs explain how to integrate Argo with Katib.
+Verify your default runtime executor using `kubectl get ConfigMap -n argo workflow-controller-configmap -o yaml | grep containerRuntimeExecutor`.
+If it is not `emissary`, you will need to change it to `emissary` using `kubectl patch ConfigMap -n argo workflow-controller-configmap --type='merge' -p='{"data":{"containerRuntimeExecutor":"emissary"}}'`